AnthonyThomahawk/Temp-And-Humidity-ES/README.md

-I managed to make a “home made” analog temperature sensor from a thermistor extracted from a laptop battery pack (from the same pack that i used the 18650 battery for my [IoT project](https://github.com/AnthonyThomahawk/GPSTracker-IoT)), they are used to detect overheating during charging.I measured the thermistor resistance and it falls with increasing temperature so it is a negative temperature coefficient (NTC) thermistor.
+I managed to make a “home made” analog temperature sensor from a thermistor extracted from a laptop battery pack (from the same pack that i used the 18650 battery for my [IoT project](https://github.com/AnthonyThomahawk/GPSTracker-IoT)), they are used to detect overheating during charging.<br>I measured the thermistor resistance and it falls with increasing temperature so it is a negative temperature coefficient (NTC) thermistor.
-It seems like a 10kΩ (at 25C) NTC thermistor like the TDK 810- NTCGP3JH103HCJBA.
+<br>It seems like a 10kΩ (at 25C) NTC thermistor like the TDK 810-
+NTCGP3JH103HCJBA.
 When I measured it with a multimeter at 22C room temperature, I got 12kΩ resistance, so am guessing it is 10kΩ at 25C.
-Arduino Uno ADC has 10 bit resolution which means 2^10 = 1024
+<br>Arduino Uno ADC has 10 bit resolution which means 2^10 = 1024
 steps so adcMax = 1023.
-Mapping 0V to 5V in 0 to 1023 steps gives us 5/1024 = 4.9mV
+<br>Mapping 0V to 5V in 0 to 1023 steps gives us 5/1024 = 4.9mV
 ADC resolution.
-We will use a voltage divider with a matched resistor (in our case 10kΩ resistor for 10kΩ thermistor) and measure the voltage drop on the thermistor.
+<br>We will use a voltage divider with a matched resistor (in our case
+10kΩ resistor for 10kΩ thermistor) and measure the voltage drop on the thermistor.